CompletelyUnbelievable/ChangeOutage/DiscordLogo/README.md

-This allows you to change the Discord logo in the top right of the window with another image.
+This allows you to change the Discord logo, in the top right of the window, with another image.